 Essay writing is the most taken for granted area in the civil services exam preparation although it happens to be one of the most scoring papers.
 It can be decisive as there is no specialisation in this genre and hence it’s tough to claim expertise, unlike optional/general studies.
-An essay in general is a reflection of your thought process and general traits.
+An essay, in general, is a reflection of your thought process and general traits.
 The Union Public Service Commission expects an aspirant to stick to the subject of the essay, to organise their ideas and write concisely.
-Effective and exact expression of thoughts is what will fetch you marks.
+The effective and exact expression of thoughts is what will fetch you marks.
 Below are a few pointers to be noted on how to approach an essay

 |Enhance your exam preparations by visiting the UPSC Previous Year Question Papers page now!!